-For buildings (or building common areas) on campus that have regular occupancy, general cleaning and high-touch disinfection is conducted by Facilities management or Residence Services cleaning staff for those areas that they normally service.
+For buildings (or building common areas) on campus with regular occupancy, general cleaning and high-touch disinfection is conducted by Facilities management or Residence Services cleaning staff for areas they normally service.
 These areas include, but are not limited to, washroom touchpoints, main entrance seating, door handles, light switches and stairway handrails.

 Classrooms will be cleaned and disinfected by janitorial services.
-Those that are not being used will remain closed.
+Those not being used will remain closed.

-For areas that are not normally serviced by janitorial or residence services cleaning staff, unit managers must implement procedures within their unit for regular disinfection of high-touch surfaces (e.g. shops, storage rooms, vehicles, tools/equipment, lab equipment, photocopiers, shared keyboards).
+For areas not normally serviced by janitorial or residence services cleaning staff, unit managers must implement procedures within their unit for regular disinfection of high-touch surfaces (e.g. shops, storage rooms, vehicles, tools/equipment, lab equipment, photocopiers, shared keyboards).
 In most cases, ready-to-use disinfecting wipes or sprays will be suitable.
-To order, email email@example.com.
+To order, send email to firstname.lastname@example.org.

 There is no requirement to do high-touch disinfection in personal offices, but employees may choose to disinfect their own workstation (e.g. keyboard, desk) at their discretion using disinfecting wipes and/or sprays.
-Offices or workstations that are shared, however, must be cleaned and disinfected per the required protocols and frequency.
+Offices or workstations that are shared must be cleaned and disinfected per the required protocols and frequency.

 Do I need any PPE to do high-touch cleaning?